Suvronil/SDC/writeup_P5.md

 After experimenting for sometime, I decided

 1. to search only on the lower half of the image as this portion consists of the car and the road.
-2. I divided the lower half of the image into 3 sections or ranges of Y values and decided to use 3 different window sizes((60,60*1.3),(85,85*1.3),(110,110*1.3)), one in each section, but with different overlapping ratio.*
+2. I divided the lower half of the image into 3 sections or ranges of Y values and decided to use 3 different window sizes((50,50*1.3),(75,75*1.3),(100,100*1.3)), one in each section, but with different overlapping ratio.*
 3. Smaller window sizes are used near the middle section of the image and as we go further down the image, the window size increases.
 This helps us to detect vehicles when it's near to the camera and also the ones, far way and appears smaller.

-The code for this can be found in the following section. ????
+The code for this can be found in the function test_image.

 I decided to go with 0.9 overlapping, as this helps us to detect the edges of the vehicle more precisely, though it costs us more computing time and makes the overall detection process slower.